Widow inheritance: Disinheritance practices

-Widows are motivated to remarry and partake in widow inheritance traditions due to disinheritance practices in sub-Saharan Africa.
-Disinheritance occurs when widows are dispossessed by their late husband's family, which can take the form of losing control of family land, outright eviction, and abandonment of familial relations, and in more dire conditions, confiscation of the children by the late husband's family.
-Rural sub-Saharan African women face a level of disinheritance not typical to any other global region.
+Widows are motivated to remarry and partake in widow inheritance traditions because of disinheritance practices in Sub-Saharan Africa.
+Disinheritance occurs when widows are dispossessed by their late husband's family, which can take the form of losing control of family land, outright eviction, abandonment of familial relations and (in more dire conditions) confiscation of the children by the late husband's family.
+Rural Sub-Saharan African women face a level of disinheritance that is higher than in any other global region.
 Sub-Saharan widows, particularly in Kenya and Nigeria, experience a higher prevalence of eviction risk by relatives.
-Disinheritance and property thefts have been reported by both rural and urban Nigerian widows.
+Disinheritance and property theft have been reported by both rural and urban Nigerian widows.
 The Immigration and Refugee Board of Canada depicts a common situation in the following summation of expert evidence provided to them:

-The disinheritance of widows has been coined as "grabbing" across sub-Saharan Africa.
-The term grabbing refers to the immediate actions of eviction and property theft, and these customs are often enabled and bolstered by legal systems.
+The disinheritance of widows has been coined as "grabbing" across Sub-Saharan Africa.
+The term "grabbing" refers to the immediate actions of eviction and property theft, and those customs are often enabled and bolstered by legal systems.
 For example, in Eswatini, widows are not given any rights to property in the eyes of the law.
 These grabbing traditions are prevalent in Angola, Botswana, RotC, DRC, Eswatini, Ivory Coast, Ghana, Kenya, Lesotho, Malawi, Namibia, Nigeria, Rwanda, Senegal, Tanzania, Uganda, Zambia and Zimbabwe.
 Widow inheritance and re-marriage becomes a necessary "safety net" for widows that do not have other options to maintain livelihood.

+Gender inequality and ancient traditions

+Some African scholars maintain that widowhood rites are an ancient practice in Africa and Nigeria (including Yoruba and Igbo cultures), and that they are harmful to African women, as they are mistreated, blamed for murdering the deceased husband, and inherited as property by another man from the husband's family.

+In his article "Widowhood Practices in Some Nigerian Societies.
+A Retrospective Examination" (2015), Joseph Olukayode Akinbi notes that modernization has improved the situation of Nigerian women by preventing certain aspects of widowhood rites in some cases.
+For example, if a woman works in a bank or company, it is less likely that she will be forced to wear black for a year or not leave her house for a month, practices that are part of widowhood rites in some communities.